 A land lease contract defines the relationship between the landlord and the tenant covering all concerns related to land rentals.
 It creates a proper agreement binding to both parties.
 Before you print out your contract, you need to know that there are different requirements and specifics in every state.
-If you wish to create your own agreement to lease land, you can find ready-made templates for each state below.

 Every land lease contract is subject to bargaining and negotiation, and therefore it is different from any other.
 However, it is necessary to include the following information to make the agreement valid: